-(Controlled racial profiling for key statistics and census is necessary for the Government to review it’s policies and make improvements.
-Image source: http://static.howstuffworks.com)
+(Race box in applications for controlled racial profiling for key statistics and census is necessary for the Government to review its policies and make improvements.
+Image source: SAYS)

 The Roadmap noted that the implementation of the National Economic Policy (NEP) had led to “certain unintended results”, among them a sense of deprivation and discrimination felt by non-Bumiputeras due to the over-zealous approach of officers of certain agencies

-Despite of my initial doubts with the concept called 1Malaysia, Najib would make an impressive record on unity if he can pull off the 1Malaysia into reality.
+Despite my initial doubts about the concept called 1Malaysia, Najib would make an impressive record on unity if he can pull off the 1Malaysia into reality.
 And from what is being done, it does look like Najib is on the right path.

 Government Transformation Programme (GTP) roadmap for one is such things that are being done right:-